Applicants must read and acknowledge their understanding of the information and instructions.

 Jefferson City MO 65109

-reports, court records, etc. The A&R form and fee are NOT external documents.
+PDF forms, and fee are NOT external documents.

 External documents can be submitted before, concurrent with, or after filing of your application.
 While we do not require that external documents be

-submitted at the time the application is filed, the decision as to your character and fitness and eligibility for admission will be delayed until we have
+submitted at the time the application is filed, the decision as to your character and fitness and eligibility for admission will be delayed until we

-external documents and the date we can expect to receive those.
+any missing external documents and the date we can expect to receive those.

 All external documents, with exception to final law school transcripts, can be uploaded after submitting your application electronically by clicking the "Upload New Document" button located in the bottom right corner of your MBLE user homepage.